Floating-Base Deep Lagrangian Networks: Physically Consistent Inertia Matrix Parametrization

-Unlike the spatial inertia of a single rigid body, both $\FDelanSkewLRVec(\jointPos)$ and $\FBInertiaRot(\jointPos)$ depend on the joint configuration $\jointPos$ due the transformation from body to base frame, whereas $\bodyMass$ remains constant and results in an isotropic linear inertia.
-Since $\FBSpatialInertia(\jointPos)$ has the same structure as the spatial inertia of a single rigid body~\eqref{eq:body_spatial_inertia}, $\FBSpatialInertia(\jointPos) \succ 0$ is a necessary but not sufficient condition for full physical consistency, as established by Lemma~\ref{lemma:composite_inertia_triangle_inequality}. \begin{lemma} A composite inertia matrix is fully physical consistent only if $\bodyMass > 0$ and $\FBInertiaRot(\jointPos)$ satisfies the triangle inequality. \end{lemma} \begin{proof} Through the parallel axis theorem, the rotational inertia of the $i$th body with respect to the base frame is
+Unlike the spatial inertia of a single rigid body, both $\FDelanSkewLRVec(\jointPos)$ and $\FBInertiaRot(\jointPos)$ depend on the joint configuration $\jointPos$ due to the transformation from body to base frame, whereas $\bodyMass$ remains constant and results in an isotropic linear inertia.
+Since $\FBSpatialInertia$ has the same structure as the spatial inertia of a single rigid body~\eqref{eq:body_spatial_inertia}, $\FBSpatialInertia \succ 0$ is a necessary but not sufficient condition for full physical consistency, as established by Lemma~\ref{lemma:composite_inertia_triangle_inequality}. \begin{lemma} A composite inertia matrix is fully physically consistent only if $\bodyMass > 0$ and $\FBInertiaRot(\jointPos)$ satisfies the triangle inequality. \end{lemma} \begin{proof} Through the parallel axis theorem, the rotational inertia of the $i$th body with respect to the base frame is

-where $\rotMat_i(\jointPos) \in \SOThree$ is the rotation from body and base frame, $\bodyPos_i$ is the body position w.r.t. the base.
-The parallel axis theorem preserves the triangular inequality, as it corresponds to a change of reference frame~\cite{full_physical_traversaro}.
+where $\rotMat_i(\jointPos) \in \SOThree$ is the rotation from body to base frame, $\bodyPos_i$ is the body position w.r.t. the base.
+The parallel axis theorem preserves the triangle inequality, as it corresponds to a change of reference frame~\cite{full_physical_traversaro}.
 From \eqref{eq:tri_ineq_trace}, the trace of the composite rotational inertia satisfies a minimum bound:

 Yet, $\bodyInertia{}_i \succ 0$ implies in $\sum^{\Nbodies}_{i=1} \lambda_\mathrm{max}(\bodyInertia{}_i(\jointPos)) \geq \lambda_\mathrm{max}(\FBInertiaRot(\jointPos))$, that combined with \eqref{eq:proof_trace}, yields